-- the individuals who conduct the business of the management company must be of sufficiently good repute and sufficiently experienced in relation to the type of UCITS being managed;55
+- the individuals who conduct the business of the management company must be of sufficiently good repute and sufficiently experienced in relation to the type of UCITS being managed;25

-- the head office and the registered office of the management company must be located in the same Member State;56
+- the head office and the registered office of the management company must be located in the same Member State;26

-- if the management company has close links with other natural or legal persons, those links must not prevent the effective exercise of the supervisory functions of the relevant home state regulator;57
+- if the management company has close links with other natural or legal persons, those links must not prevent the effective exercise of the supervisory functions of the relevant home Member State regulator;27

-- the home state competent authorities must be provided with the identities and holding amounts of all shareholders or members who hold, directly or indirectly, 10 per cent or more of the capital or voting rights in the management company, and the competent authorities must be satisfied that such shareholders or members are suitable;58 and
+- the home Member State competent authorities must be provided with the identities and holding amounts of all shareholders or members who hold, directly or indirectly, 10 per cent or more of the capital or voting rights in the management company, and the competent authorities must be satisfied that such shareholders or members are suitable;28 and

 In addition to meeting the initial requirements for authorisation, UCITS management companies must also meet certain ongoing operating conditions.
 Broadly speaking, these require management companies to:

-- observe prudential rules drawn up by the Member State in which the management company has been authorised;61
+- observe prudential rules drawn up by the Member State in which the management company has been authorised;31

-- minimise conflicts of interest between itself and a client, between two of its clients, between a client and the underlying UCITS being managed, and between two UCITS;63 and
+- minimise conflicts of interest between itself and a client, between two of its clients, between a client and the underlying UCITS being managed, and between two UCITS;33 and

-UCITS IV also contains detailed provisions relating to the freedom to provide cross-border services and the freedom of establishment for management companies within the EU.
-These make clear that a UCITS is free to be managed by a company that is authorised in a Member State other than the UCITS' home Member State,70 while management companies are also permitted to establish branches in other Member States subject to compliance with certain notification requirements.71
+The UCITS regime also provides that a UCITS is free to be managed by a company that is authorised in a Member State other than the UCITS's home Member State,38 while management companies are also permitted to establish branches in other Member States subject to compliance with certain notification requirements.39

-UCITS must entrust the safe custody of their assets to a depositary for safekeeping.72 It is the responsibility of the depositary to ensure the following:
+UCITS must entrust the safe custody of their assets to a depositary for safekeeping.40 It is the responsibility of the depositary to ensure the following: